jshlng/TDI-Capstone/README.md

 New York City data: http://data.insideairbnb.com/united-states/ny/new-york-city/2019-07-08/data/listings.csv.gz
 San Francisco data: http://data.insideairbnb.com/united-states/ca/san-francisco/2019-07-08/data/listings.csv.gz

 The majority of the independent data ingestion work for the project was in the feature selection and processing.
 Since the business objective is to inform potential hosts of pricing information, the selected features are information about the listing available before it is put on the market.
 This excludes information from reviews or other feedback that will have strong predictive power in determining the price.

-Additionally, the number of features was carefully selected because of the size of that data sets in each city.
-For Boston and San Francisco, there are approximately 5000 listings, while in New York City there are 45000.
-To build a linear regression model from this amount of data, 8 features were selected for the cities with 5000 data points, while 20 features were selected for NYC since the amount of data could support a model of that complexity.
+Details of the data cleaning and feature selection process can be found in the code for the machine learning model, ml_model.py.

 # Visualizations